 Largest City: Cologne

-Population (2012): 17,554,329 Nordrhein-Westfalen is is the most populous and, arguably, richest state in Germany.
+Population (2012): 17,554,329 Nordrhein-Westfalen is the most populous and, arguably, richest state in Germany.
 Although the Rhine-Ruhr Area is a massive conurbation (over 10 million residents), 52% of the state is actually agricultural.
 North-Rhine-Westphalia was created by fusing three territories belonging to the British zone of occupation: the northern part of the Prussian province of Rhineland (the silver river on green in the state arms), the Prussian province of Westphalia (the white Saxon horse on red), and the former principality of Lippe (red rose on white).
 In order to get Lippe to join, its capital Detmold was made the seat of administration of the north-eastern district (Bezirk) of the new state, known as Ostwestfalen-Lippe (East Westphalia-Lippe).
 The divide between Rhineland and Westphalia is still considered important, even though the Ruhr Area contains both Rhenish and Westphalian cities and even though both the Rhineland and Westphalia are divided into deeply Catholic and deeply Protestant areas.
 As the Cologne-bases comedian Jürgen Becker quipped, in the Rhineland the Protestants are more Catholic than those in Westphalia, while Westphalian Catholics are more Protestant than their Rhenish brethren.
 Which may account for the fact that Carnival in the Catholic parts of Westphalia is considered staid and a little boring compared to that in the Rhineland (especially Cologne and Düsseldorf).
 Lippe considers itself as something apart from Westphalia these days, even though it is situated within the bounds of historic Westphalia, the western subdivision of early medieval Saxony.
 However, the principality of Lippe maintained its independence after The Napoleonic Wars (when most of Westphalia, apart from those territories that now belong to Lower Saxony, became part of Prussia) and is also one of the few regions of Germany where Calvinism predominates (while the rest of Westphalia was divided into Catholic and Lutheran areas).
 Westphalians retaliate by making jokes about the Lippers' tightfistedness, which are very similar to the jokes told about Scots by the English or Dutchmen by Belgians.
 The Peace of Westphalia that ended the Thirty Years' War and invented the modern concept of the sovereign state was signed here after a five-year Peace Conference; specifically, it consisted of two treaties, those of Münster and Osnabrück (now part of Niedersachsen).
 The Rhineland part of North-Rhine-Westphalia consists of the former territories of various minor duchies and counties, the larger part of Electorate and Archbishopric of Cologne, and the former Free Imperial Cities of Cologne and Aachen.
 A lot of people in the Rhineland and Westphalia like to stress that their mentality is different from the Prussian one and that they only became part of that state in 1815.
-This does not apply as much to those parts of the state that had been part of the monarchy since before the Margraviate of Brandenburg became the Kingdom of Prussia, e. g. the area around Wesel on the Lower Rhine and the counties of Mark (with Bochum) and Ravensberg (Bielefeld).
+This does not apply as much to those parts of the state that had been part of the monarchy since before the Margraviate of Brandenburg became the Kingdom of Prussia, e. g. the area around Wesel on the Lower Rhine and the counties of Mark (with Bochum) and Minden-Ravensberg (Most of what is today the Northern part of Ostwestfalen, Bielefeld, Herford, Minden-Lübbecke).

 - Düsseldorf: The state capital and home to the world's largest digital clock.
 Two of its most famous natives are Anne of Cleves, fourth wife of Henry VIII, and fashion designer Claudia Schiffer.
 Close by is the Neandertal (Old Spelling: Neanderthal) where some very well-known prehistoric human fossils were found.
 Monster is also set in the city (most likely due to the fact that the city has one of the largest Japanese communities in Europe), as is Auf Wiedersehen, Pet (first series).